 NIDUS-UK is the registered charity (Charity No. 1154650) supporting the development of nidotherapy and reform of mental health services in all countries of the world.
 It also supports the workshops that have been held every year since 2006.
 Currently it is supporting three projects, one in Guntur, Andhra Pradesh, India, the Mahatma Gandhi Institute for Comprehensive Mental Healthcare which celebrated its 4th anniversary in 2014.
 The Director of the Institute, Dr Ibrahim Khaleel, was in need of a great deal of support in the early years of its life as there were insufficient paying patients to support the care of all who attended (most of whom cannot afford to pay).
 We are glad to say that the Institute is now breaking even financially, but it is keen to expand further and needs further funds.
 Ibrahim has recently set up a charity (Empower) to support the next phase of its expansion with the addition of new buildings to add to the hospital services of the Institute.
 This is being supported by a crowdfunding initiative.

-The second project, supported by Porto Montenegro and a grant from the predecessor of NIDUS-UK, HAMLET-GIP, involves the training of Montenegrin social workers and occupational therapists in both nidotherapy and modern community health practice.
-This has been coordinated by Dr Maja Ranger in Montenegro and Professor Peter and Dr Helen Tyrer in the UK, and has already led to the opening of a new day hospital in the town of Nicsic, and the beginning of training of one occupational therapist and four social workers (see Nidotherapy workshop 2015).
-This work is expected to expand to cover the whole of the country.
+The second project, supported by Porto Montenegro and a grant from the predecessor of NIDUS-UK, HAMLET-GIP, has involved the training of Montenegrin social workers and occupational therapists in both nidotherapy and modern community health practice.
+This has been coordinated by Dr Maja Ranger in Montenegro and Professor Peter and Dr Helen Tyrer in the UK, and has already led to the opening of a new day hospital in the town of Nicsic.

 The Trustees of NIDUS-UK are:

 Professor Peter Tyrer, Emeritus Professor of Community Psychiatry at the Centre for Psychiatry, Imperial College, London

 Dr Helen Tyrer, Senior Clinical Research Fellow at the Centre for Mental Health, Imperial College, London